-Warrington win at Huddersfield
+Mamo double as Wire win at Huddersfield

-Super League: Huddersfield 6-26 Warrington - Jake Mamo double helps to win
+Super League: Huddersfield 6-26 Warrington - Jake Mamo double helps Wire to win

 Last updated on .From the section Rugby League